daryllborn/genieacs-on-railway/README.md

 > Environment files (`.env`, `.env.*`, `env.local`) are ignored by Git; copy from samples when sharing credentials.

-- See `docs/getting-started.md` for onboarding steps and operational checklists.
+- See `docs/getting-started.md` for onboarding steps, the simulator reference, and operational checklists.